 - ✓ Take two capsules together or separately each day to help regulate hormones throughout the cycle.
-If customers find that they only need to take one capsule a day that's fine. - PMS Hero® is best taken daily throughout the month. - ✓ PMS Hero® can be taken a few days before the onset of PMS.
-However, if this doesn't address PMS signs, we recommend taking PMS Hero® each day to support energy, mood and the full benefits before and during your period. - Avoid PMS Hero® if you are pregnant, suffer from a history of blood clotting, are at risk of clotting or are currently taking blood thinner medication or anticoagulants.
-Consult with your GP or healthcare provider if you're taking any prescribed medication before taking PMS Hero® or other food supplements. - Customers may begin to feel a difference within a week or two, depending on when they begin taking PMS Hero®.
-The majority of customers feel the full benefits of PMS Hero® during their second cycle after starting to take it each day.
+Clients may find that one capsule per day is sufficient. - PMS Hero® is best taken daily throughout the month. - PMS Hero® can be taken a few days before the onset of PMS.
+However, if this doesn't address PMS signs, we recommend taking PMS Hero® each day to support energy, mood and the full benefits before and during a period. - Avoid PMS Hero® if pregnant, suffer from a history of blood clotting, are at risk of clotting or are currently taking blood thinner medication or anticoagulants.
+Discuss with your client if they are taking any prescribed medication before taking PMS Hero® or other food supplements. - Client's may begin to feel a difference within a week or two, depending on when they begin taking PMS Hero®.
+The majority of customers feel the full benefits of PMS Hero® when taken consistently.